ubcbraincircuits/whitepaper/source/alder_compute_canada/index.rst

 Instructions and recommendations on setting up your working environments and workflows on High Performance Computing (HPC) systems such as:

-* Compute Canada and Westgrid clusters
+* Digital Research Alliance of Canada (formerly Compute Canada and Westgrid clusters)

 These systems use similar software configurations.
 Where procedures differ between systems, this will be indicated.
 Otherwise, a generalized approach will be used in the documentation that follows.